Mexico asks info on alleged migrant abuse at US centers

 The department said consular personnel would try to guarantee migrants’ rights are respected at detention centers.
 It said it would follow the cases and provide consular assistance to any victims.

-On Monday, a former nurse at the Irwin County Detention Center in Georgia claimed that staff had performed questionable hysterectomies on migrant women held there.
+On Monday, a nurse at the Irwin County Detention Center in Georgia claimed that staff had performed questionable hysterectomies on migrant women held there.
 A top U.S. Immigration and Customs Enforcement medical official has “vehemently” disputed the lightly substantiated claim.

 Also this week, an immigrant woman who has accused guards of sexually assaulting her at a detention center in El Paso, Texas, was deported.